Sage 300 Integration and Automation

 Fulfillment and invoice updates

-- Orders from connected sales systems can create Sage 300 order records with mapped customer, item, tax, and delivery details.
+- Orders from connected channels can create Sage 300 OE Orders with mapped customer, item, tax, and shipping data.

-- Inventory updates can move from Sage 300 to selling channels where the workflow needs them.
+- Inventory changes can update selling channels where the flow requires them.

-- Invoices and payment references can stay tied to the Sage 300 account record.
+- Invoices and payment references can remain connected to the Sage 300 AR account.

 What this integration handles